Jury: Dr. Dre’s Beats headphones owes ex-partner $25.2M

-LOS ANGELES (AP) — A jury has found that Dr. Dre, music mogul Jimmy Iovine and their headphone company Beats Electronics owe a former partner $25.2 million in royalties.
+LOS ANGELES (AP) — A jury on Wednesday found that Dr. Dre, music mogul Jimmy Iovine and their headphone company Beats Electronics owe a former partner $25.2 million in royalties.

 The Los Angeles Superior Court jury found Wednesday by a narrow 9-3 margin that Beats breached a contract with Steven Lamar and his company Jibe Audio.

+Dr. Dre and Iovine, the music producer and co-founder of Interscope Records, were not in court for the verdict.
+Both testified during the three-week trial and sat in the audience for opening statements.

 The suit said Lamar in 2006 came to Dr. Dre, whose real name is Andre Young, with the idea for celebrity-endorsed headphones.
-The plaintiffs contended Lamar was owed over $130 million for a dozen different models of headphones, but the jury found he was only owed for three pairs in the Studio series.
+Attorneys for Lamar contended he was owed over $130 million for a dozen different models of headphones.

-The defendants acknowledged that Lamar was involved in initial plans, but argued he was only owed for one model of headphones and was already paid.

 Most Read Business Stories